Photo Credit: Lucy Parakhina

 Kristina has made a number of choreographic works, including three major works with long-time collaborators James Brown (composer) and Clare Britton (designer).

 Her first major solo work A Faint Existence was first presented by Performance Space’s 2016 Liveworks Festival of Experimental Art at Carriageworks Sydney.
-A Faint Existence delves into our microcosmic existence on a macrocosmic scale and how our existence en mass has had enormous impact as a geophysical force.
+A Faint Existence delves into our microcosmic existence on a macrocosmic scale and how our existence en masse has had enormous impact as a geophysical force.
 This work returned to Sydney in May 2018 as part of the Sydney Opera House's inaugural series UnWrapped and had its Melbourne premiere at Dance Massive 2019.

 Kristina was commissioned by Campbelltown Arts Centre in 2018 to make MOUNTAIN.
 A work for three dancers, MOUNTAIN is set in a liminal space and is an embodiment of impermanence, transformation and existential threat.